 Q: How many Stevie Award winners will there be?

-A: The number of Finalists who will ultimately be placed as Gold, Silver or Bronze Stevie Award winners will be determined by the number and quality of entries submitted.
+A: The number of nominations that will ultimately be placed as Gold, Silver or Bronze Stevie Award winners will be determined by the number and quality of entries submitted.
 All entries that receive an average score of at least 7.25 out of a possible 10 will be recognized.
 The qualifying entry with the highest average score in a category will be designated the Gold Stevie winner.
 Other qualifying entries with an average score of 8.0 or higher will be designated as Silver Stevie winners.
 Remaining qualifying entries will be recognized as Bronze Stevie winners.

 Q: What will Stevie Award winners receive?

 A: Gold Stevie Award winners will automatically receive one Gold Stevie Award.
 Silver and Bronze Stevie winners will be eligible to receive one silver or bronze medal, and will have the option (but not the requirement) to purchase a Silver or Bronze Stevie Award trophy.

 Q: Will Stevie Award winners be able to purchase duplicate awards?

 A: Yes.
 A wide range of duplicate awards and other commemorative items are available for purchase at StevieAwards.myshopify.com.